Early impressions from a new member at Northern Michigan’s modern gem, The Kingsley Club

 From the minor details to the grand scheme, Kingsley’s wide open spaces further contrast sky and earth into one breathtaking view after another.
 It is the perfect marriage of outstanding design, construction, and maintenance, with the natural beauty that makes people fall in love with Northern Michigan.

 Interest, variety, beauty, and much more – the founders, Mike DeVries and Dan Lucas have put together the total package in a way that resonates deep down in my soul.
 It is my golf heaven on earth, and I look forward to walking those fairways hundreds of times, for the rest of my life.
+It is my sincere hope that many others get to experience Kingsley’s greatness too.

 Copyright 2015 – Jason Way, GeekedOnGolf